-- 2.2.1.
-A person can apply to register a .nz domain name through a Registrar authorised under clause 11 (Authorisation of Registrars) if the person is an individual over the age of 18 or lawfully constituted entity. - 2.2.2.
-In making the application: - a. the applicant warrants that: - i. they are entitled to register the domain name as requested - ii. registering the proposed .nz domain name would not infringe any other parties' rights - b. the applicant agrees that: - i. their registration will be governed by New Zealand law - ii. they will comply with all of their obligations as set out in these .nz Rules, their contract with their Registrar and any other related agreements. - 2.2.3.
-To register a domain name on behalf of an applicant, a Registrar must: - a. ensure the applicant has agreed: - i. to the Registrar's terms and conditions - ii. to be bound by these .nz Rules - iii. that any non-compliance with the Registrar's terms and conditions or these .nz Rules could result in the applicant's domain name not being registered or being cancelled. - b. give InternetNZ any information specified in clause 2.3 - c. pay the fee specified in clause 7.3. - 2.2.4.
+2.2.3.
+In making the application:

+- a. the applicant warrants that: - i. they are entitled to register the domain name as requested - ii. registering the proposed .nz domain name would not infringe any other parties' rights - b. the applicant agrees that: - i. their registration will be governed by New Zealand law - ii. they will comply with all of their obligations as set out in these .nz Rules, their contract with their Registrar and any other related agreements. - 2.2.4.
+To register a domain name on behalf of an applicant, a Registrar must:

+- a. ensure the applicant has agreed:

+- i. to the Registrar's terms and conditions

+- ii. to be bound by these .nz Rules

+- iii. that any non-compliance with the Registrar's terms and conditions or these .nz Rules could result in the applicant's domain name not being registered or being cancelled.

+- b. give InternetNZ any information specified in clause 2.3

+- c. pay the fee specified in clause 7.3.

+- 2.2.5.
 All applications to register a domain name that comply with these .nz Rules must be registered in the order they are received.